On this page

 This programme includes three different approaches to guide young people depending on their specific situation: (1) Job-oriented trajectory, (2) school-oriented trajectory and (3) activation-oriented trajectory.

 The following public bodies are involved in the Youth Guarantee programme: the National Employment Agency, the ministry of Labour, Employment and the Social and Solidarity Economy, the Department of Vocational Education and Training, the Local Support for Young People, the ministry of Education, Children and Youth and the National Youth Service.
 Specific initiatives and programmes exist and will be reinforced specifically with respect to early intervention schemes for the vulnerable young people.
 These initiatives take into account a broad range of difficulties faced by this group.
-They mostly concern the school-oriented and activation-oriented trajectories of the Youth Guarantee Implementation Plan (for details on the key initiatives and its objectives and target groups, see: Government of the Grand-Duchy of Luxembourg, 2014, p.
-41).
+They mostly concern the school-oriented and activation-oriented trajectories of the Youth Guarantee Implementation Plan (for details on the key initiatives and its objectives and target groups, see: Youth Employment Measures).
 The National Employment Agency offers specific programmes for young job seekers and provides financial support to employers who hire young job seekers.
-These programmes aim at providing opportunities and necessary resources to young job seekers to foster their full participation in economic life (see: 3.6 Integration of young people in the labour market).
+These programmes aim at providing opportunities and necessary resources to young job seekers to foster their full participation in economic life.

 Assessment of the Youth Guarantee Implementation Plan will be done according to 2 criteria: